Quick Tip: Fix ActiveRecord Connection Pool Errors For Good

 How do you ensure an optimal ActiveRecord connection pool size?

-The pool size is specified in database.yml, which looks like this by default:
+By default, the pool size is specified in database.yml, which looks like this:

 default: &default